sushantsahu1987/dearie-work-log/README.md

 #### *3rd Wed, May 2023*
 - [x] Take lisa to hospital in the morning
 - [x] Take lisa to hospital in the evening
+- [x] Practice in difference & lack of compassion for humans

 #### *1st Mon, May 2023*
 - [x] Continue to learn VIM